hairpinfiles/hairpinfiles/contributing.md

 ## 5. Make your changes

 Here's where you really take the reigns.
-Keep an eye on [[STYLE_GUIDELINES]], and have fun!
+Keep an eye on the [[style-guidelines|Style Guidelines]], and have fun!

 ## 6. Submit a Pull Request